Home Blog Teresa's Take

 Where I Would Look in Greensboro

-What I would not do at this price point is chase the cheapest property in original Irving Park.
-You will be the underdog on the block.
-Resale will be harder than it looks today.
-The honest truth is the entry-price homes in Irving Park sit longer than people realize because move-up buyers typically want the median, not the bottom of the range.
+What I would not do at this price point is stretch for the cheapest property in original Irving Park.
+Irving Park is a tremendous neighborhood — that is exactly why the entry-price homes sit longer than people realize.

 Where I Would Look in Winston-Salem